Zenica: Culture

 Zenica has the following institutions of cultural importance: the Camera Symphony Orchestra, Bosnian People's Theater, Youth chorus, Art gallery, and Museum of the City of Zenica.

 The Zenica branch of the Croat culture society Napredak ("advancement") has since 2010 organized annual Easter events.
 Another regular Easter event that takes place is the "Festival of rakijas and liqueurs".

-The medieval music group Ensemble Fugato hails from Zenica, as does the reggae/dub/rock band Dubioza kolektiv and the pop-rock band Nemoguće Vruće.
+The pop-rock band Nemoguće Vruće is from Zenica, as are several members of the reggae/dub/rock group Dubioza kolektiv.

+Prvomajska budnica ("first-May" wake) is an annual traditional event in the honor of a 1886 International Workers' Day strike; it has been held since 1926.